 - Lalibela, Ethiopia (9 world heritage sites)

-I missed Samantha Brown (Travel TV host) and Phil Keoghan from “The Amazing Race.”
+I missed Samantha Brown (Travel TV host) and Phil Keoghan from “The Amazing Race” from this year’s Travel Adventure Show.
 There is only so much you can see and do with hundreds of vendors to wade through.

 Cool Products I found there